SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_1_13.png)

-<br> Bingo, if everything was done correctly upto this point.
-We have our first success.
-We are presented with HTTP status code 200 and the root service document is back as our response payload.
+<br> Bingo, if everything was done correctly up to this point.
+We have our first success!
+We are presented with HTTP status code 200 and the OData service document is back as our response payload.

 ![](/exercises/ex5/images/ex5_1_14.png)

 > [!NOTE]
-> A note of caution though.
-If is possible that some testing clients (e.g. Postman) could report a strage client side Decompression failed error.
-The reason for the error is possibly that the tools are unable to match the content encoding to what it expects.
+> A word of caution though.
+Some testing clients (e.g. Postman) could probably report a strange client-side Decompression failed error.
+The reason for the error is that the client tool was unable to match the content encoding to what it expects.
 You can see that Postman injects `gzip, deflate, br` within the `Accept-Encoding` header.
 >
 > <br> We have a trick later in the exercise to deal with this error using the API Schema validation policy.
 >

 ![](/exercises/ex5/images/ex5_2_7.png)

-For now to deal with this erreroneous situation, a simple fix would be to drop `br` from the `Accept-Encoding` header.
+For now, to deal with this erroneous situation, a simple fix would be to drop `br` from the `Accept-Encoding` header.
 Simply pass `gzip, deflate` alone.
 Doing so should give you a successful response back.

 ![](/exercises/ex5/images/ex5_2_8.png)